bootstrap-vue/bootstrap-vue/src/components/table/README.md

   (note that this may cause double width borders when using features such as `bordered`, etc).
 - BootstrapVue's custom CSS is required in order to support sticky columns.
 - The sticky column feature uses CSS style `position: sticky` to position the column cells.
-Internet Explorer does not support `position: sticky`, hence for IE11 the sticky column will scroll with the table body.
+Internet Explorer does not support `position: sticky`, hence for IE 11 the sticky column will scroll with the table body.

 ### Row details support